Performance

 Hindi — multi-dataset (Streaming)

 WER across seven Hindi speech datasets covering read speech (FLEURS), conversational speech (Kathbath, Common Voice), telephony / contact-center audio (Mucs, Gramvaani), TTS-derived audio (Indic-TTS), and a noise-augmented variant (Kathbath noisy).
-Compared against the strongest Hindi STT baselines: IndicWhisper, Sarvam Saaras v3, and Deepgram Nova-3.
+Compared against the strongest Hindi STT baselines: IndicWhisper, Sarvam Saaras v3, scribe v2, and Deepgram Nova-3.

 Evaluated on the open-source datasets.
 Smallest Pulse numbers from internal evaluation.
 Lower is better.